-Conditional job offers will be made the week of March 12, 2018 based on the number of vacancies.
-To be eligible to continue further in the process the following conditions must be satisfied after the conditional offer is made.
+Conditional job offers will tentatively be made in early March 2021 based on the number of vacancies.
+To be eligible to continue further in the process the following conditions must be satisfied after the conditional offer is made:

 - Immunization Status and Free from Communicable Disease Proof

-- Your driver’s abstract will be conducted by the City of Hamilton.
-Your driver’s abstract must be satisfactory to the City of Hamilton.
+- Your driver’s abstract will be conducted by the City of Hamilton and must be satisfactory to the City of Hamilton

 Orientation and training

-You will be required to be successful/pass each phase of the process in order to be placed on the eligibility list to be hired as a Primary Care Paramedic.
-Once on the eligibility list, as vacancies arise, you will be considered for employment pursuant to your standing on the list.
+You will be required to be successful/pass each phase of the process in order to be placed on the Eligibility List to be hired as a Part-Time Primary Care Paramedic.
+Once on the Eligibility List, as vacancies arise, you will be considered for employment pursuant to your standing on the list.

 The City of Hamilton is a strong advocate for paramedic education so we have developed a college program preceptorship.
 We are proud to support a tradition of providing educational opportunities for Primary and Advanced Care Paramedics.

-Students who are interested in a preceptorship with the City should have their college coordinator contact us directly.
+Students who are interested in a preceptorship with the Hamilton Paramedic Service should have their college coordinator contact us directly.